THE DARGO INDIAN MYNA TRAP

 Brown Indian Myna birds are on the top 100 worst of the feral species on the planet.
 They aggressively smash native birds eggs, drive the adults out of the nest and take over.
 They gang up on possums in tree hollows and drive them out.
 If there are other tree hollows they are not using, the Mynas fill them full of twigs and rubbish so that no native animals or birds can live in them.
 The native animals do not stand a chance when the Myna birds move in to the area which contributes to native species extinction.

 The Dargo is specifically made to catch the devious and smart Myna birds.
-Trap the first lot over however many days until there are none left to trap.
+Trap the first lot for however many days until there are none left to trap.
 Put the trap away for a while and bring it back out when they make a comeback.
 If you catch an unintended species, not likely but not impossible, simply open the hinged lid and let it out alive.
 It is easier to trap Mynas than it is writing about how to trap them.
 This is the process to outsmart Mynas:

 STAGE ONE - EDUCATE THE MYNAS

-Clear up any left-over pet food laying around the yard that attracts Mynas, and other vermin, notably rats and mice, before setting the trap.
+Clear up any left-over pet food laying around the yard that attracts Mynas and other vermin, notably rats and mice, before setting the trap.

 Remove the smaller cage from inside the bigger cage by first undoing the clip on the top hinged lid.
 Don't lose the clip.